OfficeDev/office-store-docs/docs/add-setup-details.md

 ---
-title: Add setup details for your Office solution
+title: Add setup details for your Microsoft 365 solution
-description: Learn how to add details for Office Microsoft 365 app or Office add-in.
+description: Learn how to add details for Microsoft 365 app or Office add-in.
 localization_priority: Normal
 ---

-# Add setup details for your Office solution
+# Add setup details for your Microsoft 365 solution

-On the Product setup page, you can indicate whether you want your app to be available in the Apple Store (for some Office Add-ins), provide authorization information, indicate that additional service purchase is required, and add lead management details.
+On the Product setup page, you can indicate whether you want your app to be available in the Apple Store (for some Microsoft 365 Add-ins), provide authorization information, indicate that additional service purchase is required, and add lead management details.

 ## Setup details